 Since that time, the program has become the University of Tennessee’s premier undergraduate academic enrichment program.
 The Haslam Scholars Program develops civically engaged scholars by promoting the pursuit of knowledge, scholarly research, and community leadership.
 The program also engages students with the opportunities that the State of Tennessee has for them, including post-graduate programs, excellent research facilities, and opportunities for leadership in engineering, science, medicine, law, education, business, and the liberal arts.

-Components of the program include an exclusive curriculum, a collaborative study abroad experience, interdisciplinary seminars, and community service learning, and unique partnerships with Tennessee institutions.
+The program includes an exclusive curriculum, a collaborative study abroad experience, interdisciplinary seminars, community service learning, and unique partnerships with Tennessee institutions.
 Through personal involvement and mentorship from UT’s top faculty, each Haslam Scholar develops the knowledge and skills to pursue and explore an independent research agenda.
-Additionally, Haslam Scholars serve as high-profile undergraduate leaders on campus and in the community whose lofty academic ambitions match those of the program and the institution.
+Additionally, Haslam Scholars serve as high-profile undergraduate leaders on campus and in the community whose lofty academic ambitions match those of the program, the institution, and the State.

 The mission of the Haslam Scholars Program is to foster intellectual curiosity and engage the moral sensibilities of scholars through curricular and co-curricular experiences.

 - Admits up to fifteen first-year students annually.

 - 19 credit hour curriculum that significantly contributes to general education requirements in every undergraduate degree program.